emarsden/pg-el/doc/src/about.md

 - [IvorySQL](https://www.ivorysql.org/) version 3.4 works perfectly (this fork of PostgreSQL adds some features for compatibility with Oracle).

+- The [CitusDB](https://github.com/citusdata/citus) extension for sharding PostgreSQL over multiple hosts works perfectly (last tested with Citus version 12.1.5, which is based on PostgreSQL 16.6).

+- The [Microsoft DocumentDB](https://github.com/microsoft/documentdb) extension for MongoDB-like queries works perfectly (last tested 2025-02 with version 16.6).
+Note that this is not the same product as Amazon DocumentDB.

 - The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).